School and Camp Group Visits

 The fast-growing paperwhite narcissus is the perfect subject for scientific observation and data collection.
 Students can see these bulbs bloom within six weeks of being planted.
 Find out with your class why bulbs grow so fast!

 We all love plants for their beautiful flowers, but what do flowers do for the plant?
-What role do fruits play in the lifecycle of a flowering plant?
-Students will explore, dissect and plant fast-growing bean seeds in order to observe a complete lifecycle in the classroom.
+How do fruits form and why do they hide seeds inside?
+Students will explore, dissect and plant fast-growing bean seeds in order to observe a complete life cycle in the classroom.

 Do people eat plants?
 When you eat a carrot, what part of the plant are you eating?
 Students will observe, plant, and cultivate their own carrots as they answer these questions and learn about the different plant parts and their functions.